happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 a comment template from a function definition.

 ## Writing Tests
+Testing is based on the internal JavaScript API in `./src/api`.
+The JavaScript API is used by the front-end to interact with the business-logic implemented in `./src/wasi-js` and `./src/wasi-rust`.

+- Every JavaScript API in `./src/api` will have it's own test, and include documentation using JSDoc comments.

-If you extend or modify the `wasi-js` API in `./src/api` add to or update the tests in `./src/__tests__`.
+- If you extend or modify the `wasi-js` API in `./src/api` add to or update the tests in `./src/__tests__`.

-Run `yarn test` or `yarn test:build` to run the tests on development or production.
+- Run `yarn test` or `yarn test:build` to run the tests on development or production.
 More test commands are documented in the main README.

+Tests are currently all in `./src/__tests__/index.js` but will be split into separate files (`uvu` 'suites') as the API grows.
+See the `uvu` [documentation](https://github.com/lukeed/uvu) for more on writing tests and how to split them into suites.

-Continuous Integration (CI) on github is used to run the tests automatically on new and updated Pull Requests.
+Continuous Integration (CI) on github is used to run the tests automatically on new and updated Pull Requests so it helps if you make sure all tests pass before opening a pull request, as well as ensuring there is adequate coverage for any changes you contribute.

 # Contributing to the wasi-rust subsystem
 This section is for contributors to the Rust `wasi-rust` subsystem in `./src/wasi-rust`.